winsoft666/jhc/README.md

 # How to use
-Only need include `jhc/include` folder in you project, then include header file at your code, such as:
+Only need include `jhc/include` folder in your project, then include then specific header file at your code, such as:

 ```c++
 #include "jhc/json.hpp"